 Rose McIver (Cathy Dollanganger Sheffield), Wyatt Nash (Christopher Dollanganger Sheffield), Heather Graham (Corinne Dollanganger Winslow), Bailey Buntain (Carrie Dollanganger Sheffield), Will Kemp (Julian Marquet), Whitney Hoy (Sarah Reeves), Ellen Burstyn (Olivia Foxworth), Dylan Bruce (Bart Winslow), Nick Searcey (Dr Reeves), Ross Phillips (Alex Conroy), Ella English (Henny), Helen Nasiski (Ballet Teacher), Stephanie Kim (Yolanda Lange)

 It is ten years after the Dollanganger children escaped from imprisonment in the attic by their mother.
 With the death of Dr Sheffield, who adopted them, they start to move on in life.
 Cathy is charmed by her ballet teacher’s son Julian Marquet and accepts an offer to join him at the exclusive New York studio he dances with.
 She moves in with him but he soon proves to be highly controlling.
 Christopher meanwhile is in med school and becomes engaged to his superior Dr Reeves’ daughter Sarah.
-However, neither he nor Cathy can forget their love for each other, which causes Sarah to leave in disgust when she walks in on them kissing.
-The youngest Carrie becomes engaged to a boy from church.
-She goes to see their mother to invite her to the wedding, only for Corinne to deny she has any children whereupon Carrie kills herself.
+However, neither he nor Cathy can forget their love for each other.
+Sarah leaves in disgust when she walks in on them kissing.
+The youngest of the Dollanganger children Carrie becomes engaged to a boy from church.
+She goes to see Corinne to invite her to the wedding, only for Corinne to deny she has any children whereupon Carrie kills herself.
 Cathy then decides to dedicate herself to taking revenge on their mother.

-I really hated the glossily banal treatment of the book that Lifetime gave Flowers in the Attic.
+I hated the glossily banal treatment of the book that Lifetime gave Flowers in the Attic.
 Not too surprisingly, little has changed when it comes to Petals on the Wind.
-This film has a better new director in Karen Moncrieff who had previously made the fine The Dead Girl (2006) about the lives of the women affected by a serial killer.
+This film has a new director in Karen Moncrieff who had previously made the fine The Dead Girl (2006) about the lives of the women affected by a serial killer and subsequently went on to the beautifully understated ghost stort The Keeping Hours (2017).
 Also, young New Zealand actress Rose McIver – she played the younger sister in The Lovely Bones (2009) – makes for a good and convincing grown-up Cathy, while both Heather Graham and Ellen Burstyn give much better performances in the same roles they played in the last film.
 The best performance though comes from Will Kemp who gives the role of Cathy’s boyfriend both a charm and danger.

 The film however suffers from the stultifying blandness of the Lifetime movie approach that crippled Flowers in the Attic.
 The events of the book are spread across several years but watching the film they seem to take place within a matter of months.
 The film also dumps the first fifteen or so chapters, nearly half the book, in which Cathy engages in an affair and becomes pregnant to their benefactor Dr Paul Sheffield before having a miscarriage.
 Where the book has Sheffield stay alive until nearly the end, the opening scene of the film is his funeral.